4.8 1700+ Google Reviews

-Before you can identify their defects, you’ll need to understand a little about asphalt roof shingles.
-Most shingles are about 3 feet long and 1 foot wide.
+Before you can identify their defects, you’ll need to understand a little about asphalt roofing shingles.
+To start, most shingles are about 3 feet long and 1 foot wide.
 However, modern premium shingles are slightly larger.
 Once installed on a roof, it isn’t easy to see where one shingle starts and ends.
 But if you look closely, you can see the ends.

 All shingles have a concealed section and an exposed section.
-The exposed portion of one shingle overlaps the concealed area of the lower shingle.
+Intuitively, the exposed portion of one shingle overlaps the concealed area of the lower shingle.
 This overlapping pattern protects the nail heads and creates a waterproof barrier.

 Granules make up the pebble-like coating embedded in the shingle.
 These shingle granules offer protection from physical damage and UV radiation.
 Plus, they make the shingles look nicer and grippier for walking on.